Roberto Vannacci: Disability

 Vannacci expressed the desire to create separate classes for intellectually disabled students, arguing that this wouldn't be a discriminatory approach: "You can have them attend a lesson together, for a sense of belonging, but then they need specific support."
 The proposal was harshly criticized by politicians across the entire parliamentary spectrum, including members of the Lega, and by the Italian Episcopal Conference.
 Subsequently, the General reaffirmed his statements, declaring his conviction that helping disabled individuals in the most specific way may sometimes "not coincide with putting them together with other people with different characteristics" and that dedicated facilities would be necessary to ensure they receive particular attentions.

 Fascism

-According to some observers, Vannacci deliberately conducted a communication campaign based on being politically incorrect, seeking the votes of fascist nostalgics in an indirect way by playing on a certain ambiguity.
+According to some observers, Vannacci deliberately conducted a communication campaign based on being "politically incorrect", seeking the votes of fascist nostalgics in an indirect way by playing on a certain ambiguity.
 He refused to define himself as antifascist, arguing that "you cannot be against something that no longer exists", stated that Benito Mussolini "did good things", and referred to him several times as a "statesman", since he held government positions.

 Other controversies arose during the 2024 European election campaign, when Vannacci released an electoral video spot in which he invited voters to mark una decima on the Lega symbol.
 Accused of wanting to celebrate the Xª Flottiglia MAS of the Italian Social Republic, Vannacci clarified that he was referring to the namesake special unit of the Royal Navy that operated until 1943.
 He made similar references on subsequent occasions.

+In November 2025, Vannacci claimed that Mussolini came to power in a formally legal way, that the March on Rome "was not a coup d'état but little more than a street demonstration", and that until the mid-1930s fascism exercised power legally, not mentioning the fact that in its early years, Mussolini's political party was a paramilitary organization that killed Giacomo Matteotti, receiving criticism from the opposition, from unions such as the CGIL and even from members and allies of his own party.

+In an AI-generated video published by Vannacci on his social media accounts in July 2026, he was depicted dressed as a Roman emperor and seated in an imperial setting.
+In the video, he received a fasces, and subsequently ordered the deaths of former Prime Ministers Giuseppe Conte and Romano Prodi, Democratic Party secretary Elly Schlein and former President of the Chamber of Deputies Laura Boldrini.
+The video generated controversy because of its use of fascist imagery and its depiction of the deaths of prominent political opponents.

+Migrants

+Vannacci has an anti-immigrant stance and advocates remigration, saying he would reduce the number of foreigners living in Italy from the current 12% to 4% of the population.